Luis Cessa: New York Yankees

 On December 9, 2015, the Tigers traded Cessa and Chad Green to the New York Yankees for Justin Wilson.
 Cessa was named to the Yankees' Opening Day roster in 2016.
 He made his major league debut for the Yankees on April 8.
 He pitched two innings, allowing two hits, one home run, and two strikeouts as the Yankees were shut out by the Detroit Tigers, 4–0.
 The Yankees optioned Cessa to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League on April 15, 2016, in exchange for Tyler Olson.
-On May 17, the Yankees recalled Cessa for AAA Scranton/WB.
-On June 7, the Yankees optioned him to Triple-A Scranton/Wilkes-Barre.
-On June 26, the Yankees recalled Cessa from Scranton/.
+On May 17, the Yankees recalled Cessa from Triple-A. On June 7, the Yankees optioned him to Triple-A. On June 26, the Yankees recalled Cessa from Scranton/Wilkes-Barre.
 On June 29, Cessa earned his first Major League win, pitching 3 innings of 1-run relief.
 Cessa finished his rookie season with a 4–4 record and 4.35 ERA in 17 appearances.

 Cessa began the 2017 season with Scranton/Wilkes-Barre, before being recalled in June.
-In August Cessa was placed on the disabled list after making a spot start for the Yankees, the rib cage injury would end his season.
+In August, after making a spot start for the Yankees, Cessa was placed on the disabled list due to a rib cage injury that would ultimately end his season.
 Cessa had recorded a 4.75 ERA in 10 games before his injury.
-Cessa again spent most of the 2018 season with Scranton/Wilkes-Barre and was used in a variety of roles by the Yankees in the major leagues.
-Cessa started 5 games and finished 6, while recording a pair of three inning saves.
+Cessa again spent most of the 2018 season with Scranton/Wilkes-Barre and was used in a variety of roles by the Yankees in the majors.
+Cessa started 5 games and finished 6, recording a pair of three-inning saves.
 He finished the year with a 1–4 record and 5.24 ERA.

 Cessa spent the 2019 season as a full-time reliever for the Yankees, pitching to a 4.11 ERA and a 8.3 K/9 in 81 innings pitched.

 On July 4, 2020, it was announced that Cessa had tested positive for COVID-19.
-In 16 games for the Yankees in the pandemic shortened 2020 season, Cessa recorded a 3.32 ERA and 7.1 K/9 in 16 appearances.
+In 16 games for the Yankees in the pandemic-shortened 2020 season, Cessa recorded a 3.32 ERA and 7.1 K/9 in 16 appearances.